About Deniz Ates

 Background

-Growing up in the 90s and early 2000s, I was immersed in a pop culture rich with combat sports and martial arts.
+• Growing up in the 90s and early 2000s, I was surrounded by a pop culture of action heroes, martial arts, and combat sports.
 I remember the excitement around Mike Tyson vs Frank Bruno, the impact of ‘When We Were Kings’, and the gritty inspiration of Rocky Balboa.
-I was mesmerized by fighting games like 'Mortal Kombat', Bruce Lee films, and even martial arts literature, like 'The Art of War’ by Sun Tzu.
+I was mesmerized by fighting games like 'Mortal Kombat', Bruce Lee films, and even martial arts books, like 'The Art of War’ by Sun Tzu.

 In 2005, 'The Contender,' hosted by Sylvester Stallone and Sugar Ray Leonard, sparked a new level of inspiration.
 For two years of university, I dedicated myself to boxing training alongside my studies, though academic responsibilities eventually led me to set boxing aside.